HOW TO ASK SOMEONE TO BE YOUR MENTOR

 That could mean:

-If you want more in depth instructions on the best ways you can add value to a Tier 2 influencer, I’ve actually put together an entirely free training that covers this topic in depth.
+If you want more in depth instructions on the best ways you can reach out to people in a way that actually gets noticed, I wrote an entire book on this topic.
 Visit here for more information.

 Once you’ve identified a way that you can provide value to the influencer, you’re ready to craft an email to them.